DHTMLX/docs-richtext/docs/guides/event_handling.md

 ---
-sidebar_label: Event Handling
+sidebar_label: Event handling
-title: Event Handling
+title: Event handling
 description: This guide includes brief instructions on how to work with event listeners and call events in DHTMLX Rich Text Editor.
 ---

-## Attaching Event Listeners
+## Attaching event listeners

 You can attach event listeners with the [richtext.events.on()](api/events_bus.md#on) method: